-This mask is a good option for beginners and for anyone over the age of 12.
-This mask is therefore not suitable for children.
-However, it is a very easy to adjust and comfortable mask for anyone over that age.
-The material is anti-allergy silicone, for a soft feel against the skin and no rubbing.
-There are a few extras with this particular model, such as a floating ball which is fitted into the breathing tube, which stops water from getting inside when underwater.
-The lens is also flat, which helps with vision and also has anti-fogging.
-This mask also has a camera fixture included, which is GoPro compatible, and it all folds up for easy travel.
+This mask is a good option for beginners and anyone over 12.
+This mask is, therefore, not suitable for children.
+However, it is a straightforward to adjust and comfortable mask for anyone over that age.
+The material is anti-allergy silicone for a soft feel against the skin and no rubbing.
+There are a few extras with this particular model, such as a floating ball fitted into the breathing tube, which stops water from getting inside when underwater.
+The lens is also flat, which helps with vision, and has anti-fogging.
+This mask also has a camera fixture, which is GoPro-compatible and folds up for easy travel.

 - Camera fixture which is GoPro compatible

-This mask is ideal for those who snorkel and travel a lot, as it folds up and clicks shut, to allow ease of travel.
-There is a detachable camera mount included on the mask, and a 180-degree vision field, for fantastic views, and a flat lens for better overall visibility.
-With anti-fogging technology, you can see everything in front of you, and there is a mechanism in the top to stop water from getting into the mask when submerged also.
-The mask is comfortable and easy to adjust and is available in S/M and L/XL.
+This mask is ideal for those who snorkel and travel a lot, as it folds up and clicks shut to allow ease of travel.
+A detachable camera mount is included on the mask, a 180-degree vision field, fantastic views, and a flat lens for better overall visibility.
+With anti-fogging technology, you can see everything in front of you, and there is a mechanism on the top to stop water from getting into the mask when submerged.
+The mask is comfortable, easy to adjust, and available in S/M and L/XL.

 - Available in two sizes

-- Has a camera insert on the top
+- It has a camera insert on the top

 - Flat lens and a 180-degree field of vision for better visibility